 We didn’t meet in person for the first time until this April.

 What?
 Oh, my God.
 I like it.
 It’s super that you’ve all been friends since, like, forever [inaudible] day, and all kinds of stuff, I mean.

 They’re like, “No.” We had our first conversation in December of 2017.
-So she came into my life when I was literally at the worst [inaudible] time of my life.
-God only knows how she saw through the brain fog and the-- I don’t know.
-I had real bad side effects from medication.
+So she came into my life when I was literally at the worst time of my life.
+God only knows how she saw through the brain fog and the– I don’t know.
+I had really bad side effects from medication.
 I ended up hospitalized at one point.